 06.02 Generating Inspection Report Numbers and EPIDs

 Inspection report numbers are generated through RPS-Inspections, based on the report type selected, and can be done by anyone with an RPS-Inspections user role.
-Stepbystep instructions to generate an inspection report can be found in the RPS-Inspections Desktop Guide.
+Step-by-step instructions to generate an inspection report can be found in the RPS-Inspections Desktop Guide.
 See attachment 1 for details on the numbering convention used for inspection reports.

 If an incorrect report type is selected, the report will need to be cancelled in RPS-Inspections/Inspection Report tab.
 This will ensure the report number will be available for future use.
-If this error is caught after hours have been charged to the report/EPID with the incorrect report type, the time charge will need to be corrected in once a new inspection report is requested with the correct report type.
+If this error is caught after hours have been charged to the report/EPID with the incorrect report type, the time charge will need to be corrected in the agency’s time and labor reporting system once a new inspection report is requested with the correct report type.
 At this point the incorrect EPID can be cancelled.

 The creation and association of inspection reports to scheduled items should be accomplished in accordance with established regional practices, to the best extent possible.
 When creating a new report, staff shall utilize the following guidance for entering the required information: